reactorlabs/rir/README.md

 Using ninja means GCC and Clang will disable color output.
 To force color, run cmake with `-DFORCE_COLORED_OUTPUT=true`.

-### Building on macOS with GCC 9

-By default macOS will build gnuR and rir with clang, while Linux always uses GCC.
-There might be some differences between the 2 compilers.
-However, you can force macOS to use GCC via the following:

-- Install GCC 9 with homebrew (`brew install gcc@9`)
-- Pass `-GMACOS_USE_GCC_9` to `cmake`

 ### Making changes to gnur

 R with RIR patches is a submodule under external/custom-r.
 This is how you edit: